shamazmazum/AmnesiaTheDarkDescent/README.md

 This is a fork of the Amnesia the Dark Descent repository from FrictionalGames.
 We will mostly play with different parts of the engine and perhaps even fix some bugs :)

 ## Project Overview
-The game is built from two separate solutions: The HPL2 Engine
+The game is built from two separate solutions: The HPL2 Engine and the game itself.

 ## Prerequisites